feltus/OSG-GEM/README.md

         $ ./submit

 From here, the user may follow our documentation to modify the software options as well as point to their own input datasets.
+Note that there are no test reference genome indices available for STAR, because they are too large to upload to github.